RackHD/docs/docs/how_it_works.rst

    the remote machine and reports them back to RackHD, which adds this information to the machine record.

 #.
 RackHD then responds with an additional iPXE script that downloads
    and runs the microkernel.
-The microkernel boots up and requests a NodeJS "bootstrap" program from RackHD.
+The microkernel boots up and requests a Node.js "bootstrap" program from RackHD.
 RackHD runs the bootstrap program which uses a simple REST API to "ask" what it should do on the remote host from RackHD.
 The workflow engine, running the discovery workflow, provides a set of tasks to run.
 These tasks are matched with parsers in RackHD to understand and store the output.
 They work together to run Linux commands that interrogate the hardware from the microkernel running in memory.
 These commands include interrogating the machines BMC